Are students from colleges and universities other than the University of Washington eligible to apply?

 What are the chances of undergraduates being accepted?

-This program is very competitive but 3-4 slots of the 16 available have typically gone to undergrads (only those with junior or senior standing are eligible to apply).
+This program is very competitive but 20-25% of the available slots have typically gone to undergrads (only those with junior or senior standing are eligible to apply).

-I can participate for most of the scheduled time between June 17th and August 23rd, but I will be traveling for one week during this time.
+I can participate for most of the scheduled time between June 13th and August 19th, but I have other activities such as vacation, travel or conferences planned during this time.
 Can I apply?

-Unfortunately you are not eligible to apply.
+It depends.
 Fellows are expected to participate in program activities in-person and full-time throughout the program.
-Absences cannot be accommodated during the first or final two weeks of the program (June 17 – 28 and August 12 – 30).
-During the middle six weeks of the program (July 1 – August 16), applicants may miss up to two days of the program for pre-planned activities.
+Absences cannot be accommodated during the first two or final two weeks of the program (June 13 – 24 and August 8 – 19).
+During the middle six weeks of the program (June 27 – August 5), applicants may miss only up to two days of DSSG work for pre-planned activities.
 Such absences must be requested in advance.
 When submitting an application as a prospective DSSG fellow, you will be asked to affirm that you can comply with these attendance policies.

 What level of programming experience is necessary?

-I am not sure what is meant by “social good” experience?
-What kinds of activities should be listed on the application?
+I am not sure what is meant by the question about “social good” experience in the application.
+What kinds of activities should be included there?

 We have an open definition of “social good,” and are truly interested in hearing how you interpret this for yourself.
 But relevant experience might include social justice activism, civic engagement, community organizing, applied research addressing pressing social issues, work with nonprofit organizations, civic technology development, humanitarian assistance, community-based participatory research, charitable fundraising, and many other things.
 Relevant experience does not need to be technical in nature, nor does it need to overlap with your educational/research activities.